wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 2.You should edit the config.plist to customize your own MLB/SN/UUID before you start to use your laptop as daily pc.

-3.Do not enable "serch my mac" at icloud in setting.
+3.Do not enable "serch my mac" in setting.

 </details>